mpeters413/vault-consul-kubernetes/README.md

 ### Initialize Vault

-cd into the directory of the project. my project is in ```/users/matthewpeters/git/vault-consul-kubernetes``` run the vault commands below
+cd into the directory of the project.
+My project is in ```/users/matthewpeters/git/vault-consul-kubernetes```, then run the vault commands below:

 ```sh
 $ cd /users/matthewpeters/git/vault-consul-kubernetes